-For employees with a minimum of one (1) years' employment
+For employees with a minimum of one (1) years' employment during their last period of continuous service, severance allowance shall not be less than four (4) weeks' pay.

-At the time of separation the employee shall have the option of receiving the severance allowance on termination, or he may elect to have his severance allowance held in abeyance for up to one (1) year from the date of termination.
-He may apply in writing at any time during the year, at which time his full severance allowance will be paid forthwith.
+At the time of separation the employee shall have the option of receiving the severance allowance on termination, or they may elect to have their severance allowance held in abeyance for up to one (1) year from the date of termination.
+They may apply in writing at any time during the year, at which time their full severance allowance will be paid forthwith.

-Where the right of recall and seniority retention under Article XVII is elected, the employee's severance allowance will be held in abeyance for the duration of his recall rights at which time the employee will be terminated and his severance allowance paid forthwith.
+Where the right of recall and seniority retention under Article XVII is elected, the employee's severance allowance will be held in abeyance for the duration of their recall rights at which time the employee will be terminated and their severance allowance paid forthwith.

-Where the employee renounces the right of recall during this period, the employee will be terminated and his severance allowance paid forthwith with all seniority and recall rights being forfeited.
+Where the employee renounces the right of recall during this period, the employee will be terminated and their severance allowance paid forthwith with all seniority and recall rights being forfeited.

-Employees will have their welfare coverage continued for the current month plus two (2) additional months from their date of termination
+Employees will have their welfare coverage continued for the current month plus two (2) additional months from their date of termination.

-No payment will be made under this section in cases where the employee has already qualified under Article XXII, Section 5, Job Elimination, or under Article XXI, Section 2, Permanent Mill Closure
+No payment will be made under this section in cases where the employee has already qualified under Article XXII, Section 5, Job Elimination, or under Article XXI, Section 2, Permanent Mill Closure.